upper waypoint

 Should uninsured people seek a free shot ASAP before the funding runs out?

-For Dr. Stacey, of Lifelong Medical Care, the answer is simple: Yes.
+For Stacey, of Lifelong Medical Care, the answer is simple: Yes.
 “For those that don’t have insurance, try to get the vaccine now before the [Bridge Access] program ends,” he said.

 “We’re plugging ahead in these last days that we have to be able to vaccinate the uninsured as much as we can before the program actually shuts off,” Stacey said.

-Dr. Peter Chin-Hong, an infectious disease expert at UCSF, echoed that, telling KQED by email that it’s “100% true that uninsured people should try to get the vaccine now, given the uncertainty of what will happen in the fall” regarding the program’s funding..
+Dr. Peter Chin-Hong, an infectious disease expert at UCSF, echoed that, telling KQED by email that it’s “100% true that uninsured people should try to get the vaccine now, given the uncertainty of what will happen in the fall” regarding the program’s funding.

-more on covid vaccines
+More on covid treatment

-But Chin-Hong says that just because a new vaccine is expected soon, uninsured people shouldn’t be dissuaded from getting the current vaccine for free now – not just because the money for free shots is about to run out, but also because it’s not necessarily the best idea to get the new shot the minute it’s released anyway.
+But Chin-Hong said that just because a new vaccine is expected soon, uninsured people shouldn’t be dissuaded from getting the current vaccine for free now — not just because the money for free shots is about to run out, but also because it’s not necessarily the best idea to get the new shot the minute it’s released anyway.

-And amid current high infection rates, there’s data to indicate that the available COVID vaccine still offers good protection against the latest variants causing this surge, even though it was originally targeted to older variants, Chin-Hong said.
+And amid current high infection rates, there’s data to indicate that the available COVID-19 vaccine still offers good protection against the latest variants causing this surge, even though it was originally targeted to older variants, Chin-Hong said.

 “The superpower of the vaccine is to protect against serious disease, hospitalization and death,” he said.
 “And for that, even the [current] XBB.1.5 booster will perform spectacularly well.”